xHugo21/ai2thor-task-planner/README.md

 # Task execution on the iTHOR simulator using automated planning and neural networks.

-## End of Degree Work by Hugo García Cuesta 100428954.
-University Carlos III of Madrid

 ### :page_with_curl: Description

 The main objective is to develop a program that allows the user to execute any action inside an iTHOR environment.